A Big Life Board is a collage of images and words representing a child’s dreams, goals, things, and people that matter to them.

 - What materials do we need to create the board (e.g., printable kits, magazines, glue, colored paper, stickers, etc.)?

-Check out your local dollar store or craft shops for cardboard letters, presentation board, colored paper, and more.
+Check out your local dollar store or craft shops for cardboard letters, presentation boards, colored paper, and more.
 The possibilities are endless!

 4. Create Your Board